Mr Ashish Gulati

 MBBS, MS Orth, DNB Orth, MBA (Manchester), PhD (Oxford), FRCS (Tr & Orth)

-"Spire Little Aston has state of the art facilities facilitating excellent patient safety and care.
-The administrative staff are very supportive and nursing and other paramedical staff are very helpful and friendly."
+"Spire Little Aston has state-of-the-art facilities with excellent patient safety and care.
+The admin staff are very supportive and nursing staff are very helpful and friendly."

 My interests lie in the sub-speciality of adult lower limb reconstruction.
 Thanks to my fellowships in internationally recognised centres (Toronto and Nottingham) and experience from two premier training areas in the UK (Oxford and Leicester), I have enormous experience of performing hip and knee replacement procedures, arthroscopic procedures, ligament reconstruction, sports injuries and foot and ankle problems.